100% Airmatic Review

 We are confident that these shorts could survive a healthy crash without being torn to pieces.
 They aren't a paper-thin like the Patagonia Dirt Roamer or Fox Flexair, and they have a bit of weight and thickness.
 While this isn't going to offer any significant protection, having a more substantial fabric can provide some marginal protection in the event of a crash where you slide a bit.

-At $89, the Airmatic shorts are a great value.
+At their retail price, we feel the Airmatic shorts are a great value.
 They feel well-designed and perform well within their intended application.

 These shorts do not come with a padded liner.
 Newer riders who may not have built up a stockpile of liners over the years will need to factor that in as that might be an additional purchase.

 The 100% Airmatic shorts are dialed baggy shorts.
 They have a high-quality feel at an attractive price point.
 Features include well-designed pockets, a stretch panel that delivers a nice range of motion, and a soft and comfortable feel.
-The bizarre closure system and lack of substantial amounts of adjustability definitely hurt the Airmatic's final score.
-Still, these are great shorts for the enduro/all-mountain rider.
+These are great all-around shorts for the enduro/all-mountain rider.

 — Pat Donahue